mgarcia175/Music-Realm/README.md

 3. Add a Song ➕🎶
 4. Remove a Song ➖🎶
 5. List all Songs 📄
-6. List an artist's assigned songs🕺🎶
+6. Find an Artist by ID 🔍
-7. Add song to your s ➕🎼
+7. Find a Song by ID 🔍
 Enter 0 to Exit 🚀
->
+>>>
 ```

 ```3.
 Add a Song ➕🎶```